KristopherKubicki/KristopherKubicki/README.md

 ### Artdrop

-Artdrop is an automated art-purchasing bot. 🌌  It is a highly automated workflow for monitoring, alerting and acquiring art that is ships and sold on the internet.
+Artdrop is an automated art-purchasing bot. 🌌  It is a highly automated workflow for monitoring, alerting and acquiring art that is shipped and sold on the internet.
 You can see a public feed of the sfotware at [Drops.art](https://drops.art/).

 ### [CostCrawler](https://github.com/KristopherKubicki/CostCrawler)
 CostCrawler is a public project built to crawl hospital pricing data, unify pricing codes, and bring transparency to healthcare costs.
 It's part of my ongoing effort to disintermediate data landscapes through automation.
 You can see how this is implemented at [Waymed.com](https://waymed.com/).

 ### More Projects
 While many of my projects are public, I also have a range of private repositories focused on web crawling, [drones](https://github.com/KristopherKubicki/ceilinator), and radio frequency applications that I don’t share publicly.
-If you're interested in any of these areas, feel free to reach out—I’m always eager to discuss cool tech. 🌱
+If you're interested in any of these areas, feel free to reach out.
+I'm always eager to discuss cool tech. 🌱

 Also, check out some early work I did on building multi-modal recognition pipelines for [all kinds of media types](https://github.com/KristopherKubicki/video2data).